boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    The 5G Core Network (5GC) is made up of a set of Network Functions (NFs) which fall into two main categories ({{figure-30}}):

-   *  5GC User Plane: the User Plane Function (UPF) is the interconnect point between the mobile infrastructure and the Data Network (DN).
+   *  5GC User Plane:

+      The User Plane Function (UPF) is the interconnect point between the mobile infrastructure and the Data Network (DN).
       It interfaces with the RAN via the N3 interface by encapsulating/ decapsulating the User Plane Traffic in GTP Tunnels (aka GTP-U or Mobile User Plane).

-   *  5GC Control Plane: the 5G Control Plane is made up of a comprehensive set of Network Functions.
+   *  5GC Control Plane:

+      The 5G Control Plane is made up of a comprehensive set of Network Functions.
 An exhaustive list and description of these entities is out of the scope of this document.
 The following NFs and interfaces are worth mentioning, since their connectivity may rely on the Transport Network:

       -  the AMF (Access and Mobility Function) connects with the RAN control plane over the N2 interface